 Combine marshmallows and melted butter.
 Pour over popped corn and mix well.
 Sprinkle fruit gelatin over all and toss to mix.
 Kids love it.

---0--Mr. and Mrs. Roy Harrell and daughter, Elizabeth, of Washington, D. C. spent the holidays here with his parents, to thank our many friends for their many kindnesses upon the death of our father.
-We deeply ces to cut expenses. appreciate the floral offerings, the food and the many acts of
+Mr. and Mrs. Roy Harrell and daughter, Elizabeth, of Washington, D.C. spent the holidays here with his parents, Mr. and Mrs. R. A. Harrell and This puts the family in a bet-

 CARD OF THANKS